Occupation of Catalina Island

-The Occupation of Catalina Island began on August 30, 1972, when the Brown Berets, a Chicano-rights organization, occupied Catalina Island, off the coast of Los Angeles, for three weeks.
+The Occupation of Catalina Island (Spanish: Ocupación de la Isla Santa Catalina) began on August 30, 1972, when the Brown Berets, a Chicano-rights organization, occupied Catalina Island, off the coast of Los Angeles, for three weeks.
 The Berets, led by their "Prime Minister" David Sanchez, claimed the territory rightfully belonged to Mexico and demanded that its 42,000 acres of undeveloped land be developed into housing.

 Background

 Sanchez was inspired by the Occupation of Alcatraz, which had occurred three years earlier.
 After reading the Treaty of Guadalupe Hidalgo, which was the peace settlement ending the Mexican American War of 1848, Sanchez found that neither Catalina Island nor the Channel Islands had been directly mentioned in the treaty, and thus rightfully belonged to Mexico.
 The Berets wanted to use the occupation to raise awareness to the fact that Mexican Americans had been systematically discriminated against and disenfranchised since the signing of the treaty.

 Occupation

 On August 30, 1972, the local island paper, The Catalina Islander reported "a group of young Brown Berets were discovered encamped on the bluff above the Casino, on Santa Catalina Island Company property."
 The group, which consisted of 26 members of the Brown Berets, posted a large Mexican flag on the point above the Chimes Tower and called the spot “Campo Tecolote” (Camp Owl).

 According to Sanchez, the group did not come to the island with many resources.
 He later stated, “I went over there with $800.
 That's all I had for the whole operation.
 We bought food and, you know, a lot of the Mexican American girls [from the island] came to our camp, they would bring us enchiladas and beans."
 A resident of Avalon, John Regalado, noted the negative reaction the group drew, later stating, "the locals began calling the occupiers the 'Brown Burritos' instead of the Brown Berets."
 The mayor of Avalon Ray Rydell, meanwhile, refused to involve law enforcement for several weeks, explaining that he believed if he had, the ACLU likely would have gotten involved.